cis1912/lab-02/README.md

   vaultwarden/server:latest
 ```

 Go ahead and run it.
-Then open [http://localhost:8080](http://localhost:8080) and create an account.
+Then open [http://localhost:8080](http://localhost:8080), you do not need to create an account.

 The admin page is [http://localhost:8080/admin](http://localhost:8080/admin).
 Unlock it with the token from `-e ADMIN_TOKEN`.